The Legend of Ciung Wanara

 Nine months after the wise man’s prophecy, Nyimas Dewi Pengrenyep gave birth to a handsome son.
 He was named Hariang Banga.

 On the other hand, Nyimas Dewi Naganingrum was pregnant for twelve months.
 When it was time to give birth, Nyimas Dewi Pengrenyep helped her deliver a baby boy.
 But she swapped the baby with a pup.
 She put the baby in a basket [Sundanese often refers it as kandaga] along with a chicken egg then floated it on Citanduy river.

 When the king found out Nyimas Dewi Naganingrum gave birth to a pup instead of a baby, he ordered Uwa Batara Lengser to kill her.
 The officer felt sorry for the queen, so he took her to a forest and built her a shack.
 It was the same forest where Nagawiru, the spirit of the queen's late husband in the form of a dragon, resided.

-After a while the basket carrying the baby prince was found by an elderly couple called Aki and Nini Balagantrang [aki means grandfather and nini means grandmother].
+After a while the basket carrying the baby prince was found by an elderly couple called Aki and Nini Balagantrang (aki is Sundanese word for a grandfather and nini for a grandmother).
 They lived at Geger Sunten village on the riverbank of Citanduy.
 Looking at the basket and the baby blanket, the couple believed he was a royal family.
 When they heard the incident of Nyimas Dewi Naganingrum, they believed the baby was her son.
-Nevertheless, they raised the baby.
+Aki and Nini Balagantrang raised this baby boy.